Chompions/WordMemorizer/README.md

 # WordMemorizer Android App

-An app to memorize words with emphasize on Japanese kanji
+An android app to memorize words with emphasize on Japanese kanji

 ## Features